 - Country code for telephone: +597

 Suriname is a small republic sandwiched between French Guiana and Guyana in northeastern South America.
-Surinam is one of the few nations that had the Netherlands as colonizers and it has made the country’s official language Dutch.
-As late as 1975, Surinam became independent.
+Suriname is one of the few nations that had the Netherlands as colonizers and it has made the country’s official language Dutch.
+As late as 1975, Suriname became independent.

 Tourist in Suriname